chummersone/BasicAudioPlayers/Readme.txt

  * context switching (such as exec() or yield()),
  * mutex operations, or
  * anything else that might rely on the OS.

-See the Audio Programming web page for a link to further discussion about this.

 A better approach is to put such blocking operations in a separate thread.
 In this example, reading the audio file and writing to the ring buffer is performed by the main() thread (which is possible because main() is not blocked by the callback).